ls1intum/Artemis/docs/dev/playwright.rst

 Running tests in parallel may speed up test execution.
 Playwright tests are configured to run in fully parallel mode by default.
 It means all tests in all files are executed in parallel.
 This is achieved by Playwright's built-in parallelization feature.
 Test execution tasks are divided among worker processes.
 Each process runs a separate browser instance and executes a subset of tests.
-The number of worker processes can be adjusted in ``playwright.config.js`` file.
+The number of worker processes can be adjusted in the ``playwright.config.js`` file.

 .. warning ::